stelzinga/MF/Management_Framework.md

 ### Process Definition
 It can be argued that a Process does not really require a definition, given its commonness.
 However, it is preferable to have a formal definition that can be used systematically across the Profile.
 The reason for this is that a Process is so fundamental to what happens within a Venture that assuming everybody interprets it the same way, may be wrong and thus yield sub-par results when using the Management Framework.

-A Process is one or more *triggered* or *continuous* *Steps* applied to one, or more forms of *Input* to achieve one, or more forms of desired *Output* or *Result*:
+A Process is one or more *triggered* or *continuous* *Steps* applied to one, or more forms of *Input* to achieve one, or more forms of desired *Output*:

-    Input(s)  ⇒  Step(s)  ⇒  Result(s)
+    Input(s)  ⇒  Step(s)  ⇒  Output(s)

 A well designed Process is completely defined by the 6W Framework.
-In other words, What Result is to be delivered, Where and When, *by* Whom and *for* Whom, Why is the Result relevant, and How is the Result achieved i.e., which Inputs are used and what does each Step do with the Input.
+In other words, What Output is to be delivered, Where and When, *by* Whom and *for* Whom, Why is the Output relevant, and How is it achieved i.e., which Inputs are used and what does each Step do with the Input.
 Note that Where can be a geographic location, but can also refer to an Asset in which a Process is embedded.

 Output is determined by what is the *desired* Result.
 The latter thus drives the design of the Steps to be applied to the Input.
 The actual Output may differ of course from what was intended i.e., a faulty, or weak Process.

-Input can be any of the following: Assets, Services from Suppliers and Results from other Processes or from the Process itself (internal loop-back).
+Input can be any of the following: Assets, Services from Suppliers and Outputs from other Processes or from the Process itself (internal loop-back).
 Therefore, they have constraints: time, energy, manpower, cost, etc.

-Steps represent the *logic* of the Process: they determine how Input is transformed into a specific Result.
+Steps represent the *logic* of the Process: they determine how Input is transformed into a specific Output.
 They may be manual or automatic (the latter case is triggered manually or by another Process).

-It is possible, and even likely, that several Processes, and thus Results, need to be combined to obtain a final Result.
+It is possible, and even likely, that several Processes, and thus Outputs, need to be combined to obtain a final Output.
 Such combined Processes have different names e.g., Activities, Macro-Processes, Process Group, etc.

 Processes can have several properties or attributes.